the-unrealist/the-unrealist/_posts/2022-10-19-commonui-actionbar.md

 </table>

 ### 2. Common Bound Action Bar
 Put the Common Bound Action Bar wherever it makes sense in a widget blueprint.
 A good place is in your game's root UI container widget.
-For this tutorial, we'll put it underneath a Common Activatable Widget Stack that we'll use to push activatable widgets.
+In this tutorial, we'll put it underneath a Common Activatable Widget Stack that we'll use to push activatable widgets.

 <img src="/assets/images/action-bar-sample-layout.png" alt="A screenshot of the widget blueprint designer showing a Vertical Box with a Common Activatable Widget Stack and a Common Bound Action Bar.">